Choose the base before the itinerary

 • Use Row 34, Neptune, Myers + Chang, or Flour according to the area the trip has already chosen.

-Calibration: The first wave has enough dining and experience anchors to support decision pages, but not enough for broad best-of claims.
+Calibration: The current guide set has enough dining and experience anchors to support decision pages, but not enough for broad best-of claims.

 Supporting places